mdswyz/ReAtCo/README.md

 </table >

 ## Overview Framework of ReAtCo
 The main idea of ReAtCo is to refocus the cross-attention activation responses between the edited text prompt and the target video during the denoising stage, resulting in a spatially location-aligned and semantically high-fidelity manipulated video.
-More details could be found in our [paper](http://arxiv.org/abs/2412.11710).
+More details can be found in our [paper](http://arxiv.org/abs/2412.11710).

 ![](framework.jpg)